Hisyeo/Hisyeo.github.io/docs/intro.md

 Pona](https://tokipona.org).
 The grammar is largely based on Kokanu's (which bears some resemblance to *its* forebear, Toki Pona) but a few things have been tweaked and a more complete particle system implemented.
-The grammar design is considered a mild *exception* to the neutrality principle in order to give enough leverage to the other guiding principles.
-That said, the exception itself helps to make Hisyëö less ambiguous overall which does support the neutrality principle indirectly.
+The grammar design is considered an *exception* to the neutrality principle in order to give enough leverage to the other guiding principles.
+That said, the grammar helps to make Hisyëö less ambiguous overall which supports the neutrality principle indirectly.
 - **Succinctness**, words are kept to a minimum where possible but information density is strongly emphasized so that the language can still be used for translations of popular media.
-This principle is not the same as the more strict principle of *minimalism* in that it is meant to allow for including singular words from (1) concepts that appear in a multitude of conversations and (2) concepts that would need complex relative clauses that can otherwise derail a sentence from comprehension due to the added working memory to develop the understanding of the sentence.
+This principle is not the same as the more strict principle of *minimalism* in that it is meant to allow for including singular words from (1) concepts that appear in a multitude of conversations and (2) concepts that would need complex nested clauses that can otherwise derail a sentence from comprehension due to the added working memory to develop an understanding of the sentence.
 - **Expressivity**, the language is designed to be highly expressive in its word and grammar choices.
 With around 800 words, there's a lot more ways to express